MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-security-sensitivity-label-overview.md

 ## Sensitivity label creation and management

-Sensitivity labels are created and managed in the [Microsoft Purview compliance portal](https://compliance.microsoft.com/).
+Sensitivity labels are created and managed in the [Purview compliance portal](https://compliance.microsoft.com/).

 To access sensitivity labels in either of these centers, navigate to **Classification > Sensitivity labels**.
 These sensitivity labels can be used by multiple Microsoft services such Azure Information Protection, Office apps, and Office 365 services.